 JyNI is a compatibility layer with the goal to enable Jython to use native CPython extensions like NumPy or SciPy.
 This way we aim to enable scientific Python code to run on Jython.
 Since Java is rather present in industry, while Python is more present in science, JyNI will be an important step to lower the cost of using scientific code in industrial environments.

 Our philosophy is to integrate JyNI with Jython and CPython extensions as seamless as possible.
 So JyNI aims to work without any recompilation of Jython or the desired CPython extensions.
-It neither requires a customized Jython version, nor customized versions of the CPython extensions (of course your JyNI version must meet the platform your CPython extension was build for).
+It neither requires a customized Jython version, nor customized versions of the CPython extensions (of course your JyNI version must meet the platform your CPython extension was built for).
 Simply put JyNI.jar on the classpath (along with its native libraries) and Jython should “magically” be able to load native extensions, as far as the needed Python C-API is already implemented by JyNI.